-- Applicable N/A Has large graphics to include (800px x 440px) - Applicable N/A Has small graphics to include (250px x 188px)

-Select number of graphics / images (small: 250 px x 188 px) to insert 2
+- Applicable N/A Large graphics do not apply - Applicable N/A Select number of graphics / images (small: 250 px x 188 px) to insert 2

 Recreational Field

 Park and Playground

 - 1. Bleachers may be installed only when there is a documented requirement at parks and fields for recreational events.
 Follow guidance under Parade Grounds. - 2.
 Picnic pavilions may be provided in parks where there is a documented need.